Other Functions

 SYS_SAMPLE_CODE formula = CONCAT([SYS_LOC_CODE],'-',AUTONUM(FILTER(EQ([SYS_LOC_CODE],[SampleForm.SYS_LOC_CODE]),[SampleForm.#ID]),1))

-The AUTONUM portion of the SYS_SAMPLE_CODE formula filters the form records with the same SYS_LOC_CODE, the filtered records autoincrement starting at 1 for each unique #ID returned.
+The AUTONUM portion of the SYS_SAMPLE_CODE formula uses the FILTER function to assign incrementing numbers to form records only with the same SYS_LOC_CODE.

 SampleForm Result: